 This video from howcast.com is over 7 years old yet it is very detailed and will surely help someone who has never tried pulling this off.

 Cleaning your record player needle

 Did you know that you can clean your record needle?
 A dirty needle can really affect the sound quality of your turntable.
 Besides that, do you really want all kinds of dirt and grime building up on your needle and maybe even damage your vinyl?
-Many people tend to neglect this part of record collecting.
+Many people tend to neglect this part of LP collecting.

 Luckily Vinyl Eyez once again shows us how to clean a record needle with his video below.

 There you have it!
 By now you should have more knowledge about record player needles than the average vinyl collector.
 It’s safe to assume that if you follow the instructions set out in the videos we showed you, you will be able to take care of your stylus the best way possible.

 We might be updating this section in future months, but for now, refer to this article from digitalmusicnews.com about the Miniot Turntable.